Skip to content

 My Mum’s funeral was on a Friday afternoon and Shabbat started that evening.
 I remember thinking it would be impossible for us to be happy, but as we prepared a festive meal, lit the Shabbat candles, said blessings over the wine and bread, and sat down to eat together, we stopped focusing on our grief and accepted that for 25 hours we would not be mourning.
 I played games with my great-nieces and realized what a blessing it was to enjoy that time with them without feeling guilty for being happy.
 After Shabbat we put on our torn garments and sat in low chairs until the end of the seven days of shiva.

 I now have my Mum’s Shabbat candlesticks.
 They are a constant reminder to me of the importance of honouring the Sabbath and festivals.
-The customs we follow during that remind us of sadness in times of joy allow us to remain humble and grateful for all that is good in the world.
+The customs we follow remind us of sadness in times of joy; they allow us to remain humble and grateful for all that is good in the world.
 The custom of celebrating Shabbat and festivals with joy even during times of grief allows us to be heartbroken yet at the same time lifts our spirits and gives us strength to be present for our family, friends, and communities.
 If you ask us this year if we are happy or sad, the answer is yes.

 Fiona Prince is a coach and teacher who provides communication and writing skills through her own company and Royal Roads Professional & Continuing Studies.
 She is the volunteer Jewish Spiritual Care Provider at UVic and belongs to Chabad Family Shul in Victoria where she volunteers teaching children and adults how to read Hebrew.
 Fiona acknowledges that her home and office are located on the traditional territories of the W̱SÁNEĆ and Lkwungen-speaking peoples, on whose traditional territories, she is thankful to live, learn, play, and do her work.